tmtsoftware/esw-ocs-eng-ui/docs/src/main/Getting-started.md

   `cs install esw-services`
   Note: This step needs to be done at least once and/or whenever new changes of esw are pulled from GitHub.

-3. To start esw services follow instruction @link:[here](https://github.com/tmtsoftware/esw/tree/master/esw-services#running-the-esw-services-using-coursier)
+3. To start esw services follow section `Running the esw-services using coursier` @link:[here](https://github.com/tmtsoftware/esw/tree/master/esw-services)

 * OCS-ENG-UI requires `AgentService` along with one or more agent should be up & running to manage observations on various agent/machine.
 To start, run following command `esw-services start --agent --agent-service`.